 - 13 Conclusion

-Here’s a quick video showing and discussing the Ranch steak in some detail.
+Here’s a quick video showing and discussing this cut in some detail.
 Check it out before continuing with the article:

 It comes from the shoulder area of the cow.
 Therefore the muscle is worked a little more compared to other primals, leading to it lacking the tenderness of some other cuts.